aws-samples/cfn101-workshop/workshop/content/intermediate/templates/nested-stacks/_index.md

 ---
-title: 'Lab 10: Nested Stacks'
+title: 'Nested stacks'
 date: 2019-11-13T16:52:42Z
-weight: 100
+weight: 400
 ---

 ### Overview

 Your CloudFormation template has grown considerably over the course of this workshop.
 As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates.

 You can separate out these common components and create dedicated templates for them.
 That way, you can mix and match different templates but use **[nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html)** to create a single, unified stack.

 For example, you may wish to enable Systems Manager Session Manager access to every EC2 Instance.
 Instead of copying and pasting the same IAM role configuration, you can create a dedicated template containing the IAM role for the instance.
 Then, you just use the **[AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html)** resource to reference that template from within other templates.

 ### Topics Covered